MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/places-analytics.md

 ```powershell
 Set-PlacesSettings -Collection Places -SpaceAnalyticsBuildingsList "Default:fcdc5abe-d9e6-402d-a56c-d8154d353062;da320b58-bb43-4c71-8409-87f45276a3b8"
 ```
-- All buildings: All onboarded buildings to Places are enabled for analyics
+- All buildings: All onboarded buildings to Places are enabled for analytics
 ```powershell
 Set-PlacesSettings -Collection Places -SpaceAnalyticsBuildingsList "Default:All"
 ```

-For viewing the settings, Get-PlacesSettings can be used.
+To view the settings, Get-PlacesSettings can be used.
 The time to reflect is up to ~12 hours for all settings in setting service.
 **Get-PlacesSettings -Collection Places -SpaceAnalyticsBuildingsList**

 > [!NOTE]